DennisMoschina/Tools/README.md

 The A0 port of the arduino is configured as the input of the oscilloscope.
 In order to get the voltages right, I recommend attaching the ground pin of the Arduino to ground of the measured voltage.
 The range of the oscilloscope is limited between 0V and 5V, due to the hardware limitations of the Arduino.
 While the resolution can be changed in the Arduino source code by changing the timeBase, the standard is set to 10000 Hz.
+When changing the resolution, you have to make sure to change it in to python scipt too, otherwise the scale is wrong.
 </p>
 <p>
 Before you start the python script, you have to make sure all needed libraries are installed, which are PyGame,